 - Our school has DEAR time (drop everything and read).
 I read during DEAR time.

-- I keep a book with me all the time so that when I have those unexpected waits at the doctor or at a meeting or waiting for a ride or waiting for a kid, I can read.
-About a month ago we all got in the car to go watch Conference.
+- I have a motto in life: Always bring a book.
+I keep a book with me all the time so that when I have those unexpected waits at the doctor or at a meeting or waiting for a ride or waiting for a kid, I can read.
+About a month ago, we all got in the car to go watch Conference.
 My husband suddenly came up with the idea that we should drive to Banff to watch it (and he would!)
 I had a sudden sense of panic.
 I didn't have a book!

 - Sometimes we have reading dinners.
 I'll tell the kids to bring a book to the table, and we all read our own book (I know.
 Miss Manners would be horrified)